zulip/phabricator-to-zulip/README.md

     * You will typically modify about eight configuration parameters.
 8. Run the listener program: `php ZulipFeedListener.php`
     * You may need to locate the php binary in your system.
-    * Do not stop the program (it is a long running program).
+    * You will only receive notifications while this program is running.
 9. Try triggering these Phabricator events while watching your "Phabricator" stream on Zulip:
     * Edit a Maniphest task.
     * Edit a Differential code review.